 When there is an overdose of anticholinesterase (cholinergic crisis), Tensilon will make the person even weaker.

-The medicine used during the test may cause side effects, including fainting or breathing failure.
-This is why the test is done by a health care provider in a medical setting.
+The medicine used during the test may cause side effects, including low heart rate, fainting, nausea, or breathing failure.
+This is why the test is done by a provider in a medical setting.

 Guptill JT, Sanders DB.
 Disorders of neuromuscular transmission.
 In: Jankovic J, Mazziotta JC, Pomeroy SL, Newman NJ, eds.
 Bradley and Daroff's Neurology in Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier; 2022:chap 108.

 Naji A, Owens ML.
 Edrophonium.
 In: StatPearls [Internet].
 Treasure Island (FL): StatPearls Publishing. www.ncbi.nlm.nih.gov/books/NBK554566/.
 Published January 2022.
 Updated September 3, 2022.